isdi-coders-2023/Pijamas-Elegantes-202301-bcn/addGamePageComponents.md

 ## FORM // SAME INFO AS DETAILS

-### USER FEEDBACK: SUBMIT BUTTON IS INACTIVE UNTIL ALL FIELDS ARE SET
+### SUBMIT BUTTON

+- Receives the addCustomGameToLibrary function from Context

+## CONTEXT PROVIDES

+- Contains the addCustomGameToLibrary function